Worm Gearing

 When designing a power transmission, enter additional operational and production input parameters in the article.
 Try to be as accurate as possible when choosing and entering these parameters as each one of them may have a dramatic effect on the properties of the gearing being designed.

-2.1, 2.2 Material of worm/gear.
+2.1, 2.2 Material of the worm:

 Worm gearing strength is limited by various conditions, namely: